ChristopheRappold/FullReco_SimuPhase1/README.md

 The full reconstruction code for Geant4 simulations of the solenoid-type experiment at FRS.

-The code consists in the framework developped by the HypHI collaboration for the two first HypHI experiments (phase0 & phase0.5).
+The code consists in the framework developed by the HypHI collaboration for the two first HypHI experiments (phase0 & phase0.5).
 It is responsible for the track and event reconstruction of simulated and experimental data.
 It uses the external library, Genfit, for the Kalman Filter.
 It is written in C++14.